jlengrand/pluxml_theme_darkFuture/README.markdown

 `
 define('NEW_WEBSITE', "http://www.lengrandlambert.fr/");
 `

-Then, you in the php files of your theme :
+Then, you simply add in the php files of your theme :

 `
 <a href="<?php echo NEW_WEBSITE ?>">Here is the link!</a>
 `